hafizbadrie/slasherrb/README.md

 1. Add more test cases: international websites
 2. Anytime I want to slash a new site, I don't need to re initialize the object.
 3. Add gem dependencies (nokogiri)
+4. Move test to travis
-4. Better information for gem
+5. Better information for gem